I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlcomparememoryulong.md

 ## -remarks
 If the block of memory at <i>Source</i> is nonpaged, the caller can be running at any IRQL.
 Otherwise, callers of <b>RtlCompareMemoryUlong</b> must be running at IRQL &lt; DISPATCH_LEVEL.

-For more information about managing buffered data and initializing driver-allocated buffers, see <a href="kernel.buffered_data_and_buffer_initialization">Buffered Data and Buffer Initialization</a>.
+For more information about managing buffered data and initializing driver-allocated buffers, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540656">Buffered Data and Buffer Initialization</a>.

 ## -requirements